tlswg/tls13-spec/draft-ietf-tls-tls13.md

   value 23 (application_data) for outward compatibility with middleboxes accustomed to parsing previous versions of TLS.
 The actual content type of the record is found in fragment.type after decryption.
+Peers that receive fragments of different opaque_type MUST send a fatal "illegal_parameter" and close the connection.

 legacy_record_version
 : The legacy_record_version field is identical to TLSPlaintext.legacy_record_version and is always { 3, 1 }.
   Note that the handshake protocol including the ClientHello and ServerHello messages authenticates the protocol version, so this value is redundant.
+Implementations MUST ignore this value for all purposes.

 length
 : The length (in bytes) of the following TLSCiphertext.fragment, which